vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/will_to_power/4/1_Order_of_Rank.md

 Cf. section 1053 below and 462 above.

-BOOK FOUR: Discipline and Breeding
+(p459)

-459 The annihilation of the decaying races.
+ The annihilation of the decaying races.
 Decay of Europe.
 The annihilation of slavish evaluations.
 Dominion over the earth as a means of producing a higher type.-- The annihilation of the tartuffery called "morality" (Christianity as a hysterical kind of honesty in this: Augustine, Bunyan).- The annihilation of suf frage universel; i.e., the system through which the lowest natures prescribe themselves as laws for the higher.
 The annihilation of mediocrity and its acceptance.
 (The onesided, individuals peoples; to strive for fullness of nature through the pairing of opposites: race mixture to this end).— The new courage-10 a priori truths (such truths were sought by those accustomed to faith!), but a free subordination to a ruling idea that has its time: e.g., time as a property of space, etc.

 2. The Strong and the Weak